- Hepatitis A is a vaccine-preventable liver infection caused by hepatitis A virus (HAV).

 Topics on this page: What is Hepatitis A? | How Many People Have Hepatitis A ? | Who Is Most Affected? | How Is Hepatitis A Transmitted? | Hepatitis A Prevention | Testing | Treatment | Help Raise Awareness about Hepatitis A Outbreaks | Learn More About Hepatitis A

-What is Hepatitis A?
+What Is Hepatitis A?

 Hepatitis A is a liver infection caused by the hepatitis A virus (HAV).
-Hepatitis A is transmitted when a person ingests the virus from food, drinks, or other objects that have been contaminated by small amounts of stool from an infected person.
+Hepatitis A can be transmitted when a person ingests the virus from food, drinks, or other objects that have been contaminated by small amounts of stool from an infected person.
 This can happen through unwashed hands when an infected person prepares food, by close personal contact such as during sex, or caring for someone who is ill.
 HAV is highly contagious and can range from a mild illness lasting a few weeks to severe illness lasting several months.
-Unlike hepatitis B and C, HAV does not cause a long-term, chronic liver infection.
-Although most people who get hepatitis A are only sick for a few weeks, in rare cases, HAV can cause liver failure and death.
+Unlike hepatitis B and C, HAV infection does not cause long-term, chronic liver disease.
+Although most people who get hepatitis A are only sick for a few weeks, in rare cases, HAV infection can cause liver failure and death.
 This is more common in individuals with existing liver disease and other illnesses often seen in homeless persons.